johnwdolph/career-portfolio/README.md

 `bare-metal-mcu.c` - This is a bare-metal program written for an MSP430 microcontroller.

-`nmyPWM.vhd` - A hardware specification for a custom FPGA PWM component.
+`myPWM.vhd` - A hardware specification for a custom FPGA PWM component.

 Here is a sample website:
   https://johnwdolph.github.io/portfolio/